+In the following we assume that f and g are finite everywhere.
+Otherwise we restrict to $X \setminus N$ where N is the null set consisting of all points either f or g becomes infinity.
 Using $f + g = (f + g)+ - (f + g)-$ on one hand and $f + g = f+ - f- + g+ - g-$ on the other hand, we have

 $$(f+g)+ + f- + g- = (f+g)- + f+ + g+$$

 on X.

 Comments on Chapter 1.
+The study of an integration theory more flexible and general than the Riemann integration led Lebsegue invent his integration theory.
+In this theory one inevitably needs to define the "length" of a set in [a,b] and measure theory was conceived.
+Subsequently developments, especially the mathematical formulation of probability theory by Kolmogorov, prompted the separation of measure theory from the theory of integration (although they are closely related).
+In this chapter we discuss how to define integration whenever a measure space is given.
 With differences only in some details, we largely follow [R] in this chapter.
 It is amazing that an integration theory can be fully developed based on the simple setting of a measure space.
-All results in this chapter are of fundamental nature, and will be used again and again in the subsequent chapters.
+All results in this chapter are of fundamental nature, and will be used again and again in the subsequent development.
 Lebesgue's monotone convergence theorem, Fatou's lemma and Lebesgue's dominated convergence theorem are the corner stones for integration theory.
 You should understand them well.
 By the way, in these notes we deduce Fatou's lemma from Lebesgue's monotone convergence theorem.
 Alternatively one can prove Fatou's lemma first and then use it to deduce Lebesgue's monotone convergence theorem, see, for instance, [HS].
 In [EG], a measurable function is called integrable if either $\int f+$ or $\int f-$ is finite, and it is called summable if both $\int f+$ and $\int f-$ are finite.
 Thus summable in [EG] means integrable in [R] as well as in these notes.
 Be careful of this discrepancy.
 We do not consider complex-valued functions in these notes.
 Extending results from real-valued to complex-valued functions are usually straightforward and could be established on site when one really needs it.
 Finally, from now on a measurable function always means an extended real-valued measurable function.
 A null set is always a measurable set with zero measure.